Navigation

 alt text

-For anyone building a DBot and wanting to see my configs, you can find them here: DBot Config Files
+For anyone building a DBot and wanting to see my configs, you can find the original config files here: DBot Config Files

 More photos of the printer and example prints can be found here: Photo Album